xyyuii/osuskins/README.md

 # Here is a list of skins that I mainly use on osu!
 Some of these are ones that I have technically made, others are made by other people.

-# Btw, don't expect the ones I made to be super good or to be the best fit for you :p Enjoy :D

 update (5/11/20):
 - Added xyyuii 1.1